-The main thing we want to inform you about is how we catch them.
-You will discover very quickly what sort of tide works best for you.
-We recommend fishing all depths of the tide over the month day and night until you find the fish.
-Use white at night as this is the best colour.
+You will discover very quickly what sort of tide works best for your area.
+We recommend fishing all parts of the tide day and night until you find the fish. eg: where we fish the outgoing tide fishes better than the incoming tide.
+Use white and black lures at night as these are the most successfull colours we find and when the moon shines anything sparkly also works well.
+We have caught 70% of our bass at night and 30% during the day.
 Never stay in the same spot for longer than 20 mins and cover as much ground as you can.
 Once you catch a fish move because you will spook anything that's close.
-When you are approaching the water be as quiet as you can because the bass are probably just feet away from you.
-Try your first cast out of the water and drag a soft lure through the weeds to see if anything is shallow before entering the water.
+When you are approaching the water be as quiet as you can because the bass are just feet away from you.
+Try your first cast stood out of the water and drag a soft lure through the weeds to see if anything is shallow before entering the water.
 If you have a set of waders then great but be "very" quiet entering the water and try not to spook any fish.